ArjunAranetaCodes/MoreCodes-Youtube/vuejs-mysql-login-reg/README.md

-# nodejs-mysql-authentication
+# VueJS, MySQL, NodeJS Login Registration
-A simple login and register using nodejs, mysql, and jwt token
+A simple login and register using NodeJS, MySQL, and VueJs